DanielHauge/DBEX9/README.md

 Virtual machine: [vagrantfile](https://github.com/DanielHauge/DBEX9/blob/master/vagrantfile)

 ##### Reproductions instructions.
 To setup the same experiments.
-Do the following: (It is assumed linux is used)
+Do the following: (It is assumed linux is used) Vagrantfile can be used to create virtual machine. (ubuntu 16 distribution)

 - Step 1.
 Install docker
 ```